Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder characterized by problems of:

 Treatment of ADHD in Adults

 Treatment is mainly supportive management since the disease presents a lot of difficulties in the management.
 There are a few approved medications to treat ADHD and the physicians have limited experience in the diagnosis and management of ADHD.

-Stimulants, such as methylphenidate, are the mainstay therapy and considered first-line drugs in the treatment of the disease.
+Stimulants, such as methylphenidate, are the mainstay therapy and considered first-line drugs for the treatment of the disease.
 These drugs enhance the brain function and mental ability thus, they control the lack of attention and distractibility.
 They work by increasing the levels of dopamine and norepinephrine in the involved brain areas.

 Non-stimulants, such as atomoxetine and bupropion, are considered second-line medications.
 They have adverse effects of cardiotoxicity and sudden death.

 Behavioral patient therapy (BPT) and Behavioral classroom training (BCT) methods ensure that the patient has a conducive environment to control the lack of attention and period of outbursts.
 The method is very effective and should be considered as a first-line method of treatment.

 This enhances time management and the capability to control anxiety and depression.

 Exercises and physical activity:

 Engagement of ADHD patients in various activities helps them focus on activities which train the person to concentrate and avoid distractions.

 The patients are trained to couple their EEG waves with certain tasks and are encouraged to modulate their brain activity in certain brain areas, especially the frontal and prefrontal cortex.

 Complications of ADHD in Adults